tnicolaysen-aqua/tethys/docs/tutorials/thredds/thredds_primer.rst

 5. NetCDF Data Exercise
 =======================

+1. Create a new :file:`nwm` directory in the :file:`public` directory of the TDS Content Directory (i.e.: :file:`<TDS_CONTENT_DIRECTORY>/public/nwm`).

-1. Download this :download:`National Water Model Short Range Forecast <https://drive.google.com/file/d/1Mrv54RoIlesWILria8fpSTRwS6StPhgU>` data and extract it.
-The archive should contain the **first 3** of 18 NetCDF files each representing a 1-hour increment in an 18 hour forecast produced by the `National Water Model <https://water.noaa.gov/about/nwm>`_.
+2. Download this :download:`National Water Model Short Range Forecast <https://drive.google.com/file/d/1Mrv54RoIlesWILria8fpSTRwS6StPhgU>` data and extract it into the directory you just made.
+The archive contains the **first 3** of 18 NetCDF files each representing a 1-hour increment in an 18 hour forecast produced by the `National Water Model <https://water.noaa.gov/about/nwm>`_.
 Each file contains over 2.7 million forecast points where each point is associated a different stream reach on the `National Hydrogrophy Dataset <https://nhd.usgs.gov/>`_.

-2. Create a new :file:`nwm` directory in the :file:`public` directory of the TDS Content Directory (i.e.: :file:`<TDS_CONTENT_DIRECTORY>/public/nwm`).

-3. Copy the NetCDF files from step 1 into :file:`<TDS_CONTENT_DIRECTORY>/public/nwm`.

-4. Create a new catalog coniguration file at the root of the TDS Content Directory called :file:`nwmCatalog.xml` with the following contents:
+3. Create a new catalog configuration file at the root of the TDS Content Directory, :file:`~/.tethys/thredds`, called :file:`nwmCatalog.xml` with the following contents:

 .. code-block:: xml